rohit-nayak-ps/github-actions-watcher/README.md

 #### Usage

 Specify the token, the github organization name, repository name you want to watch and, optionally the PR, you want to restart tests for.

-##### Sample Usage
+##### Usage

 `github-actions-watcher -token <access_token> -org vitessio -repo vitess [-dryrun] [-pr <pr_number>]`

-##### Options
 ```
 Usage of ./github-actions-watcher:
   -dryrun